And thank you to all those reading and talking about Ben and Allegra:

 “It will take me a few days to recover from reading Jennifer Hallock’s beautifully written novel.
 It was vivid, funny, unflinching, poignant, and sexy….
 I didn’t want to say goodbye to Georgie and Javier.”
 (Suzette de Borja, author of The Princess Finds Her Match, reviewed on Facebook)

-“Oh my god this book!…And I’m usually not into the high-stakes romance because my heart doesn’t want to handle it, but this guy…” (Mina V. Esguerra, author of Tempting Victoria).
+“Oh my god this book!…And I’m usually not into the high-stakes romance because my heart doesn’t want to handle it, but this guy…” (Mina V. Esguerra, author of Kiss and Cry and the Chic Manila series).

 “It’s a perfect read for those who love their romance with a little more plot, and for history buffs who want to see a different perspective on the Philippines.”
 (Carla de Guzman, Spot.ph on “10 Books That Will Take You Around the Philippines”)

-“…Under the Sugar Sun was also just a great romance, the kind that makes you feel squiffy in the stomach when you remember it at odd moments during the day…grand in scope in the same way old-school romances were, but with a very modern presentation of race, class and gender.”
-(Dani St. Clair, Romancing the Social Sciences)
+“…Under the Sugar Sun was also just a great romance, the kind that makes you feel squiffy in the stomach when you remember it at odd moments during the day…grand in scope in the same way old-school romances were, but with a very modern presentation of race, class and gender.” (★★★★1/2 review by Dani St. Clair of Romancing the Social Sciences)

 Jennifer Hallock spends her days teaching history and her nights writing historical happily-ever-afters.
-She has lived and worked in the Philippines, but she currently writes at her little brick house on a New England homestead—kept company by her husband, a growing flock of chickens, and an uncooperative mutt.
+She has lived and worked in the Philippines, but she currently writes at her little brick house on a New England homestead—kept company by her husband, a growing flock of chickens, and a mutt named Wile E.

 Jennifer is available for speaking engagements, interviews, and appearances.
-She is also happy to speak to reading and writing groups via telephone or Skype.
+She is also happy to speak to reading and writing groups via Zoom.

 She presents on the history of America in the Philippines: How is a war you have never heard of more important than ever today?